Skip to main content

 #

 No. Meshtastic operates on the 915 MHz ISM band in the US, which does not require a license.
-Anyone can use it.
+Anyone can use it up to 1 watt of transmit power, which all commercially available radios operate under.

 How far can Meshtastic communicate?